Directed by René Laloux

 The world of the Fantastic Planet is surreal and psychedelic, as is its flora and fauna.
 There are several elements that could be used in a sci-fi RPG as well as the setting itself.
 The film does not name these creatures, though they may have names in the novel.
 For our gaming purposes, I’ve created names for the following.
 Feel free to substitute your own.

 This breed of oversized snail extrudes a hard silky thread.
 When gathered in packs of 10 or more they protect themselves by weaving their threads on a creature and encasing them in a hardened shell.
-If properly cared for and trained, a group of Tailor Snails can weave a flexible, and durable casing on a persons’ body much like armor.
-The casing provides strong protection, but cannot be removed without destroying.
-Only a skilled craftsman with the proper knowledge can cut-away the casing to produce removable body armor.
+If properly cared for and trained, a group of Tailor Snails can weave a flexible, and durable casing on a person’s body much like armor.
+The casing provides strong protection, but cannot be removed without destruction.
+Only a skilled craftsman with the proper knowledge can cut away the casing to produce removable body armor.